Alloschizotaenia: Description

 Species in this genus feature elongate heads and forcipules.
 The coxosternite of the second maxillae is divided lengthwise in the middle.
 The sternites lack ventral pores.
 The basal element of each of the ultimate legs features a few pores close to the corresponding sternite, and each of these legs ends in a spinous tubercle.

 Centipedes in this genus are relatively small, ranging from about 1 cm to about 2 cm in length.
 Each of the species A. minuta and A. bipora reaches a maximum recorded length of only 18 mm.
 Similarly, the holotype for the species A. occidentalis measures only 17 mm in length.

 These species also feature similar numbers of legs.
 The species A. bipora features 39 pairs of legs in each sex, and the female holotype for the species A. occidentalis also has 39 leg pairs.
 The species A. minuta exhibits intraspecific variation in leg number: Males of this species can have 37, 39, or 41 leg pairs, and females can have 39 or 41 pairs.

+Phylogeny

+A phylogenetic analysis of the order Geophilomorpha using both molecular data and morphology places a representative of the genus Alloschizotaenia (A. minuta) in a clade with a representative of Arctogeophilus, another genus in the family Geophilidae.
+This phylogenetic tree suggests that the genera Alloschizotaenia and Arctogeophilus are more closely related to one another than any other genera included in this analysis.
+These two close relatives form a sister group for another clade formed by representatives of two more genera in the same family, Pachymerium and Schendyloides, which emerge as the next closest relatives included in this analysis.